SAS Early Career Interest Group

 Recognize and promote the professional accomplishments and community contributions of early career professionals

-Committee Members: Fay Nicolson (founding chair), Andrew Whitley, Beauty Chabuka, Anthony Stender, and Heather Juzwa.
+Committee Members: Committee Members: Fay Nicolson (founding chair), Andrew Whitley, Beauty Chabuka, Anthony Stender, Heather Juzwa, and Sam Mabbott.

 We are always looking for more committee members – if this is something you are interested in getting involved with please email for more information!